 Roll the stuffed chicken breast across the bacon for about 4 more inches.
 Once you get about 3-4 inches from the end, pull the pieces toward the center and up over the chicken.

 Overlap the ends in the center and secure with a toothpick.
-Sprinkle a little more rub (purchase recipe here) onto the outside of the bacon for good measure (you can't get too much of this stuff).
+Sprinkle a little more of my original rub (Purchase formula here | Purchase bottled rub) onto the outside of the bacon for good measure (you can't get too much of this stuff).

 I made these the night before I planned to cook them and placed them in a covered bowl in the fridge when I was finished stuffing and wrapping all of them.

 Prepare the smoker for cooking at about 225-240°F. These can be smoked in any type of smoker as long as you follow the recommended temperatures and make sure to not overcook the meat.
 If your smoker and uses a water pan, fill it up.

 Smoking the Chicken Cordon Bleu